WILLS & ESTATES

 There are a number of factors to consider when doing your estate planning:

-- Whether debts owed by beneficiaries are forgiven
+- Will debts owed by beneficiaries be forgiven?

-- Whether there is property in other jurisdictions (provinces or countries)
+- Do you own property in other jurisdictions (provinces or countries)?

-- Whether your will and that of your spouse should be “mirrored”
+- Should your will and that of your spouse be “mirrored”?

 How we can Help